 In these two cases the young people become acquainted with the daily life of the other Communities.
 It gives them the opportunity to get to know each other's culture and potentially to establish lasting bonds with young people from the French-speaking or the Flemish-speaking Community.

 - The third option of the programme focuses on youth workers.
 During a Youth Workers Mobility Project youth workers can learn from each other by taking part in a job shadowing exercise and/or collaborative projects for youth work organisations.

 Project applications that are approved receive a financial contribution to cover the costs.

 Each Community appointed an Agency to implement the programme.
 It is the Agency's task to disseminate information about Bel’J, to maintain contact with the organisations involved, to support young people and to complete the administrative and financial procedures.
-The 3 Agencies are:
+The three Agencies are:

 - Flemish Community - JINT vzw

 - French Community - Bureau International Jeunesse (BIJ)

 - German-speaking Community - Jugendbüro der Deutschsprachigen Gemeinschaft V.o.G (Jugendbüro)